Updated: Mar 4, 2022

-Now that Microsoft has made their Verifiable Credentials (VCs) issuer service available in public preview, it's time to understand what VCs are and how they work with Decentralized Identifiers (DIDs).
+With the Microsoft Azure AD Verifiable Credentials (VCs) issuer service available in your tenant, it's time to understand what VCs are and how they work with Decentralized Identifiers (DIDs).
 VCs and DIDs provide a new paradigm for identity, a true step into the future.

-In this blog, I want to start by thinking about identity in general and then explaining Decentralized Identifiers (DIDs) and Verifiable Credentials (VCs).
-I will show you how you can issue your own DIDs and VCs using the new Microsoft service in future blogs.
-This series' final blog will look at how DIDs can be anchored in decentralized transaction ledgers using ION and the Bitcoin blockchain.
+In this blog, I want to think about identity in general and then explain Decentralized Identifiers (DIDs) and Verifiable Credentials (VCs).
+There are four blogs in the series, and by following the four blogs, you will learn how to issue your own DIDs and VCs using the new Microsoft service.

-Introduction to the future of identity - DIDs & VCs (This one)
+1. Introduction to the future of identity - DIDs & VCs (this one)

-By the end of blog 3, you will be issuing your own VCs.
+By the end of blog 4, you will be issuing your own VCs with claims taken from different sources

 For now, read on for an introduction to DIDs and VCs.